Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB367', 'Storing Values Across Test Cases and Sessions in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB367.aspx">KB367</a> Storing Values Across Test Cases and Sessions in Rapise

 Sometimes test set requires a value passing through the sequence of test cases.
-Good example is User ID assigned during sign it and then used in subsequent test cases.
+Good example is User ID assigned during sign-in and then used in subsequent test cases.
 Another use case is when test case requires some input value that should always be unique.

 ### <a onclick="return RegisterKbClick('KB366', 'How to ensure that a Fast Tab is expanded and scrolled into view in Dynamics NAV')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB366.aspx">KB366</a> How to ensure that a Fast Tab is expanded and scrolled into view in Dynamics NAV

 Many views in Dynamics NAV have several collapsible panes: General, Lines, Invoice Details, etc. They are also known as Fast Tabs.
 Learn how to ensure that a Fast Tab is expanded and scrolled into view before entering data into the fields in this tab.
 Requires Rapise 5.7+

-### <a onclick="return RegisterKbClick('KB364', 'How to ensure that web element is visible before interacting with it?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB364.aspx">KB364</a> How to ensure that web element is visible before interacting with it?
+### <a onclick="return RegisterKbClick('KB364', 'How to ensure that a web element is visible before interacting with it?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB364.aspx">KB364</a> How to ensure that a web element is visible before interacting with it?

 Sometimes an element on a web page may be invisible because it is out of a viewport.
 Real user scrolls a page vertically and horizontally to reach such an element.
 How to achieve same behavior with Rapise?